Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 How are they going to tell the difference between a European white person and a regular white person?

-Well, aside from the clarifications you're making, why do you support the effort overall?
+Well, aside from the clarification you're making, why do you support the effort overall?

-Because, I mean, there's too many of all of them here.
+Because, I mean, it's too many of all of them here.

 The Arabs, the Mexicans, the white folks coming from Europe.